The Bankrate promise

 Pharmacist student loan forgiveness programs

 The Public Service Loan Forgiveness program requires you to make 120 qualifying monthly payments on an income-driven repayment plan.
-After you meet all the requirements — check the department’s website for the full details — your full remaining balance will be forgiven.
-What’s more, you won’t have to pay taxes on the discharged debt, which is common with other forms of debt forgiveness.
+After you meet all the requirements — check the department’s website for the full details — your remaining balance will be forgiven.

 You can also receive forgiveness if you’ve completed an income-driven repayment plan and still have a balance left over.
-Remember, though, that these plans extend your schedule for 20 or 25 years, which means you’ll be indebted for a long time until you qualify for relief.
-Also, canceled debts under this program are considered income for tax purposes, so you’ll want to plan for that ahead of time.
+Remember, though, that these plans extend your schedule by 20 or 25 years, which means you’ll be indebted for a long time until you qualify for relief.

 Student loan repayment assistance programs